howm/homebridge-vogels-motionmount/README.md

 [![GitHub package.json version](https://img.shields.io/github/package-json/v/howm/homebridge-vogels-motionmount)](https://www.npmjs.com/package/@howm/homebridge-vogels-motionmount)

-> Homebridge plugin for a basic support of Vogel's motion mount.
-This plugin will add a switch for each position you want to store. `On` position mean move wall mount to the given position and `Off` move to the mount to the wall.
+> Unofficial Homebridge plugin for a basic support of Vogel's motion mount.
+This plugin will add a Television with inputs corresponding to the position presets stored on the mount with the official app.

 ### Install